 - 1. Hill College EMS Program Badge/ Other clinical site badges as required.

-- 2. Grey Polo shirt.
+- 2. Grev Polo shirt.

-- 3. Hill College Grey Tee Shirt.
+- 3. Black shoes/boots

 - 4. Black or blue slacks with black belt.

-- 5. Closed toed, black shoes with dark socks.

-- 6. Jackets should be worn in inclement weather, approved by the clinical coordinator.
-Jackets must be solid navy/black with no logo/insignia.

-- 7. No caps/hats will be worn in classroom environment or while attending clinical.
-Hats may be worn while outside of the classroom building during skills training and during breaks

-- 8. Watch with second hand.

-- 9. Stethoscope

-- 10. Pen, paper, clinical handbook.
+- 5. Closed-toed, black shoes with dark socks. - 6.
+Jackets should be worn in inclement weather, approved by the clinical coordinator.
+Jackets must be solid navy/black with no logo/insignia. - 7.
+No caps/hats will be worn in classroom environment or while attending clinical.
+Hats may be worn outside of the classroom building during skills training and during breaks. - 8.
+Watch with second hand. - 9.
+Stethoscope - 10.
+Pen, paper, clinical handbook.